FCRP VIRTUAL CONFERENCE

 The Alchemy of an Extraordinary Year and its Potential for Personal Transformation

 The road to wholeness begins with a journey through the darkest parts of who we are, according to Jung.
-Quakers trust that the Inward Light will lead us.
-Inspired by these guiding principles, this year’s Friends Conference on Religion and Psychology—the 79th annual and our 2nd virtual conference—will begin to work with what we’ve witnessed in this extraordinary year, and use it as fuel for transformation.
+And Quakers trust that the Inward Light will lead us.
+Inspired by these guiding principles, this year’s Friends Conference on Religion and Psychology—the 79th annual and our 2nd virtual conference—will begin to work with what we’ve witnessed in this extraordinary year and explore how to use it as fuel for transformation.

 We have invited two speakers for our May 2021 conference.
 Each was to have been the Plenary Speaker at our traditional in-residence conferences we’d planned for 2020 and 2021.
 Both Marian Dunlea and Monika Wikman are well-known Jungian analysts and authors.
-Both recognize that authentic change happens not just in the mind but in the body.
+Both recognize that authentic change happens not just in the mind but in the body and soul.

 Ancient alchemists tirelessly experimented with heating base metals such as lead and copper and zinc in an effort to transform them into a purified precious metal.
-Alchemy was Jung's chosen symbol for transformation of the ego and soul to the gold of Self.
+Alchemy was Jung's chosen symbol for transformation of the ego and soul into the gold of Self and wholeness.